 The Delete method removes the object from the cache.
-In the next user’s content request, an unconditional GET request will be made to the source.
+In the next user’s content request, an unconditional GET request will be made to the origin.

-This purge method prevents Azion from delivering an outdated object (stale), in the case that the source is inaccessible.
-Or instead of this, if the source is inaccessible, an error page will be delivered.
+This purge method prevents Azion from delivering an outdated object (stale) if the origin is inaccessible.
+Instead, if the origin is inaccessible, an error page will be delivered.

 The use of the Delete method is indicated for:

-- Removing content from the Azion cache, after removing it from the source.
+- removing content from Azion’s cache, after it has been removed from the origin;

-- Forcing the removal and subsequent update of content for which the timestamp is not trusted.
+- forcing the removal and later updating of contents for which the timestamp is unreliable;

-- Forcing the delivery of an error page in place of an outdated object (stale), if its source is inaccessible and Azion is unable to obtain the latest version of its content.
+- forcing the delivery of an error page instead of an outdated object (stale), if your origin is inaccessible and Azion is unable to get the latest version of your content.